LassePSH/portfolio/_posts/2020-07-07-fractality-of-streets.md

 # Fractals in street networks

-fractality are everywhere in nature.. are human structures also a part of natrual structured. it is a know fact that street networks follow a powerlaw distribution and have fractal properties
+fractality are everywhere in nature.. human structures also a part of natrual structured. it is a know fact that street networks follow a powerlaw distribution and have fractal properties

 The following figure shows the distribution 52 diffrent cities using dual graph representation with a directiong continuity approach.